How to get the greatest benefits from working remotely – the ultimate guide

 Working from home is becoming more and more compulsory as the world learns to deal with COVID-19.
 Those who have the possibility to work from home already are, as businesses begin to look at remote working options as the most viable way to comply with health and safety regulations and keep their workers (and their families) healthy.

-However, even without something like a global epidemic, remote work is more and more becoming the norm for office jobs in the 21st century.
+However, even without something like a global epidemic, webinars and remote work is more and more becoming the norm for office jobs in the 21st century.
 So, what are some of the benefits of a home office?
 And how can both employees and employers’ benefit?

 A few reports have shown that when workers are given the chance to work remotely, their company loyalty increases.
 Why?
 It’s all about a company having trust in their employees and offering them flexibility.
 Letting employees work from home when they have a bit of a cough or a runny nose is healthier and more comfortable for everyone involved, no one wants to be the office sniffler or nose blower, or be the person who sits right next to them pretending not to see or hear anything (we’ve all been there, let’s be honest).

 Parents with young children will also appreciate the greater flexibility that comes with working at home when their children can’t be away at school or if a babysitter for Junior can’t be found.
 As employees are given the chance to work remotely, they gain the sense that their boss or company trusts them to do their work away from the office, that paired with greater job flexibility results in greater company loyalty.